-Reduced dependence on fossil-based raw materials is targeted with high performance, sustainable wood-based biopolymers and biochemicals.
-In order to use woodbased polymers as high-value chemicals, there is a need to explore the full potential of cellulose, hemicellulose, lignin or related process side streams.
+Reduced dependence on fossil-based raw materials is targeted with high performance, sustainable woodbased biopolymers and biochemicals.
+In order to use wood-based polymers as high-value chemicals, there is a need to explore the full potential of cellulose, hemicellulose, lignin or related process side streams.
 Fundamental knowledge and techno-economical understanding need to be generated on feasible extraction processes, sustainable chemistries and end-product properties and performance.
-New end-use applications for wood-based biopolymers and biochemicals are explored.
+New enduse applications for wood-based biopolymers and biochemicals are explored.

-World chemicals turnover was valued at $\in 3.347$ billion in 2018 with the global sales growth by 2.5% from $\in 3.266$ billion in 2017 to $\in 3.347$ billion in 2018.
-The EU chemical industry ranks second in total sales after China with the share of 16.9%.
-(CEFIC, 2020)
+World chemicals turnover was valued at €4.026 billion in 2021 with the global sales growth by 15.2% from €3.494 billion in 2020.
+The EU chemical industry ranks second in total sales after China with the share of 43% in 2021.
+(CEFIC, 2023)

 Recent political, socio-economical, technical and regulatory changes drive the preference of chemical manufacturers towards more sustainable and renewable raw materials.
-Worldwide sales of renewable chemicals represented 9% of the €2.3 trillion in chemical sales in 2012.
-By 2020 bio-based products are expected to make up 11% of the global chemical market (BIO, 2016).
+Worldwide sales of renewable chemicals was USD 113.21 billion in 2020 and projection to grow with an annual growth rate of 11.5% to USD 252.55 billion by 2028 The global biobased chemicals market size was USD 73.16 billion in 2020.
+(Fortune Business Insights, 2022)